sikandarr/jobowit/src/main/resources/frontend-static-src/README.md

 # Static

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+You need to install nodejs before ruunnig this project, then Run 'npm install' from the command line.
+This will download all the required dependencies.

 ## Development server